Why Preparing for Ayahuasca Ceremonies Matters

 Eat Healthy

-- Lots of fresh fruit and vegetables.
-Dark leafy green vegetables are especially good for us.
+- Eat plenty of fresh fruits and vegetables.
+Dark leafy greens are especially beneficial.

-- Whole grains such as oats, barley, quinoa.
+- Choose whole grains such as oats, barley, and quinoa.